younghosumich/capstone_team17_wealthwatchers/README.md

 ## Clustering Analysis:

-1. Dimensionality Reduction: Techniques such as Principal Component Analysis (PCA) are used to reduce the dimensionality of the data, making the clustering process more efficient and interpretable.
+1. Dimensionality Reduction: Principal Component Analysis (PCA) are used to reduce the dimensionality of the data, making the clustering process more efficient and interpretable.

-2. Unsupervised Learning: The notebook applies clustering algorithms (e.g., K-Means) to group stocks based on their calculated financial metrics (e.g., returns and volatility).
+2. Unsupervised Learning: The notebook applies clustering algorithms (K-Means) to group stocks based on their calculated financial metrics (quartely returns and volatility).
 This helps in identifying patterns and categorizing stocks with similar performance profiles.

 3. Outlier Reduction: Outliers within the clusters are identified and removed using a threshold-based method.
 This process calculates pairwise distances within each cluster, determines a threshold based on the maximum and minimum distances, and removes data points that exceed this threshold, ensuring the remaining clusters are more accurate and representative of the underlying data.
-4. Stock Selection from Clusters: Within each cluster, returns and volatility are normalized, and a combined score is calculated by summing the normalized return and inverse-normalized volatility.
-The top five stocks from each cluster are selected based on this combined score, resulting in a curated list of stocks that balances performance and risk across clusters.
-Industry information is also added into the list.
+4. Stock Selection from Clusters: Within each cluster, returns and volatilities are normalized, and a combined score is calculated by summing the normalized return and inverse-normalized volatilities.
+The top five stocks from each cluster are selected based on their combined score, which resulting in a curated list of stocks that balances performance and risk across clusters.
+Moreover, Industry information is added.

 ```python
 # Standardize the features data